Water Quality Testing – Laboratory Services

 Water quality is essential to many different industries and activities in Australia.
 Our specialists (based in Sydney, Newcastle and Melbourne) assess the health of the water and carry out regular tests to determine and maintain its quality, in order to ensure successful production and the sustenance of flora and fauna life.

-Water samples collected by ADE consultants are taken back to our own in-house laboratory for testing.
-ADE’s Sydney Laboratory Services is NATA accredited for the majority of chemical tests commonly required for water quality assessments.
-For full scope of NATA acredited test methods check the NATA scope accreditation.
+Water samples collected by ADE consultants are taken to ADE’s Sydney Laboratory Services, NATA accredited for the majority of chemical tests commonly required for water quality assessments.

 Commonly conducted water quality tests include:

 Testing the temperature helps determine the rate of biochemical reaction in an aquatic environment and indeed whether they are able to occur at all.
 If the water temperature is too elevated, this can limit the water’s ability to hold oxygen and decrease organisms’ capacity to resist particular pollutants.

 Measures the acidity of water.
 Most aquatic organisms are only able to survive within a pH range of 6 to 8.

 Chloride is usually present in fresh and salt water.
 However, its levels can be exacerbated as a result of minerals dissolving and industrial pollution